-All the results above are in line with what Frees et al. [1996] and Luciano et al. [2008] found on the same data, using different approaches like copulas.
 While working nicely on data, copulas do not have the same flexibility of the B-RUP.
 In particular when a priori knowledge can be used to improve fitting, or to deal with specific characteristics of the data-like a severe lack of observations in the tails-the B-RUP clearly has an edge over the other commonly used approaches.
-And this without taking into consideration the model risk involved in every parametric choice behind the use of copulas [Hull, 2015, Mikosch, 2006], and parametric methodologies in general.
+And this without taking into consideration the model risk involved in every parametric choice behind the use of copulas (Hull, 2015; Mikosch, 2006).
 This is why we believe that the nonparametric approach the B-RUP proposes, which combines a priori knowledge (when meaningful) and the ability of learning from the data, represents a viable and powerful alternative to the existing approaches to the modeling of coupled lifetimes.
+The fact that one can get the same results, but also extend them with experts' judgements (eliciting a different a priori as in Appendix A) is a plus we deem worth using.

-6 Conclusions
+6. Conclusions